ir2-lab/OpenTRIM/doc/flightpathdetails.md

 # OpenTRIM flight path selection {#flightpathdetails}

-OpenTRIM has 3 different flight path sampling algorithms, which cover all the above techniques.
-The preferred mode for a given simulation is selected by the option \ref _Transport_flight_path_type "Transport.flight_path_type":
+OpenTRIM has 3 different flight path sampling algorithms.

+The preferred mode can be set by the option \ref _Transport_flight_path_type "Transport.flight_path_type":
-- **"Constant"** - Constant flight path
+- \ref const_fp "\"Constant\"" - Constant flight path
-- **"MHW"** - Mendenhall-Weber / SRIM-like algorithm
+- \ref mhw_fp "\"MHW\"" - Mendenhall-Weber / SRIM-like algorithm
-- **"FullMC"** - "Full" Monte-Carlo algorithm (see text)
+- \ref fullmc_fp "\"FullMC\"" - "Full" Monte-Carlo algorithm (see text)

 Each type of sampling can be adjusted by a set of parameters, which are described below.